 IAS Courses

 IAST 490 Senior Seminar Consideration of issues and problems affecting the global whole and the various geographical areas of the world through focusing on a broad topic or theme; emphasis on discussion of the topic and problems from a broadly interdisciplinary perspective.
 Specific topics will change from year to year.
-For 2019-2020 our focus is on human rights theories and practices.
-Senior IAST Majors Only
+Open to Senior IAST majors only.

 IAST 593 Senior Integrated Project Each program or department sets its own requirements for Senior Integrated Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
 See the Kalamazoo Curriculum -> Senior Integrated Project section of the Academic Catalog for more details.
 Permission of department and SIP supervisor required.